Sorting the data is always a resource-intensive operation. Therefore, using the

 proc sort data=orders nouniquekeys out=alldups uniqueout=uniques; by custid month; run;

 This combination can be used instead of the First and last dataset variables and in a few lines of code.
-Below are all the unique records which are stored in uniques dataset.
+Below are all the unique records that are stored in the uniques dataset.